-The radio data of the 21-cm emission line provides the brightness temperature $T(\ell,b,v)$ and we would like to reconstruct the volume emissivity $\varepsilon(x,y,z)$.
-We here make the assumption that we are always in the optically thin regime, rendering the relation linear,
+The radio data of the 21 cm emission line provide the brightness temperature $T(\ell,b,v)$, and we would like to reconstruct the volume emissivity $\varepsilon(x,y,z)$.
+We assumed that we are always in the optically thin regime, rendering the relation linear,